 Worse, music had lost a lot of its appeal for him.
 Landau had never been a fan of the psychedelic scene (he had famously trashed Jimi Hendrix and Cream in Rolling Stone) and even the majority of the newer music he did like was quickly digested and stuck back on the shelves to gather dust.
 He longed for the days when he would play the latest singles by the Byrds or Otis Redding over and over again, with each spin bringing something new.
 But apart from Neil Young, Joni Mitchell and Stevie Wonder, not much was working.

 A month later, Springsteen was back in Cambridge opening for Bonnie Raitt.
 They did two shows that night, with Landau catching the 10PM set.
-No bootleg from the later performance has surfaced — although photos can be found here) — but there is a tape of the early show.
+No bootleg from the later performance has surfaced, but there is a tape of the early show.
 The eight-song, 68-minute set is a very good performance.
 Its mixture of rock, soul, folk and jazz was not dissimilar from what Van Morrison was doing at the time, though it was looser, funkier and far more celebratory.
-Epics like ‘New York City Serenade’ (embedded above) and ‘Kitty’s Back’ sit alongside verbose bursts of energy like ‘Does This Bus Stop at 82nd Street’ and ‘It’s Hard to Be a Saint in the City.’
-And there’s an out-of-nowhere cover of Patti LaBelle and Her Blue Belles’ 1962 hit ‘I Sold My Heart to the Junkman.’
+Epics like "New York City Serenade" and "Kitty’s Back" sit alongside verbose bursts of energy like "Does This Bus Stop at 82nd Street" and "It’s Hard to Be a Saint in the City."
+And there’s an out-of-nowhere cover of Patti LaBelle and Her Blue Belles’ 1962 hit "I Sold My Heart to the Junkman."

 I saw my rock 'n' roll past flash before my eyes.
 And I saw something else: I saw rock and roll future and its name is Bruce Springsteen.
 And on a night when I needed to feel young, he made me feel like I was hearing music for the very first time.